brendt/stitcher.io/src/content/blog/2020-03-26-minor-versions-breaking-changes.md

 Unfortunately that didn't happen.
 You see, `laravel/framework` added a dependency on `league/commonmark:^1.1` in version `6.10`.
 In practice, this addition has the same effect as updating the major version of a dependency: from nothing to `^1.1`.

-Again, that change in itself isn't a breaking change, yet it _did_ prevent `laravel/framework` in our project to update higher than `6.9`, because of our requirement on `league/commonmark:^0.17.5`.
-That in turn prevented `spatie/laravel-view-components` to update from `1.3.0` to `1.3.1`, which contained a much needed bugfix.
+Again, that change in itself isn't a breaking change, yet it _did_ prevent `laravel/framework` in our project from updating higher than `6.9`, because of our requirement on `league/commonmark:^0.17.5`.
+That in turn prevented `spatie/laravel-view-components` updating from `1.3.0` to `1.3.1`, which contained a much needed bugfix.

 ---